ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

         pure (leftIds <> rightIds, links)
 ```

-Here's what the output for our `fileCopyProgram` looks like:
+Here's what the diagram output for our `fileCopyProgram` looks like:

 ```mermaid
 >>> diagram fileCopyProgram